loginid1/loginid-tutorial/README.md

 - **Kong**:
   - a Docker version of the Kong API Gateway
   - Kong is configured to validate a LoginID issued JWT and return an error if not provided or invalid
-  - the demo connects to the public service Cat-Fact, once as an open API call, once protected by Kong
+  - the tutorial connects to the public service Cat-Fact, once as an open API call, once protected by Kong
 - **User Management**:
   - simulates a simple user management API.
 It receives a LoginID issued JWT and ... returns the username
   - connects to LoginID to call LoginID APIs that require so called *service token*

-The demo setup looks like this:
+The tutorial setup looks like this:

 ![alt overview](web/images/setup.png)